IPhone 4: Release

-The iPhone 4 was launched in India on May 27, 2011 by Aircel and Airtel.
+The iPhone 4 was launched in India on May 27, 2011, by Aircel and Airtel.

 On January 11, 2011, Verizon Wireless announced during a media event that it had reached an agreement with Apple and would begin selling a CDMA iPhone 4 in the United States, ending Apple's exclusivity agreement with AT&T. The Verizon iPhone went on sale on February 10 and pre orders began on February 3.
 The Verizon iPhone includes the 'Personal Hotspot" feature that allows a user to use the iPhone as a wireless hotspot, with up to five devices connecting at one time.
 The February 3, 2011, presale of the iPhone 4 broke Verizon's first day sales records for a single device.

 On June 24, 2010, Apple stated that the white iPhone 4 models were proving more "challenging to manufacture" than expected, and initially pushed the release date back to the second half of July.
 There was a lot of speculation surrounding the delay of the white iPhone 4.
 Among the most popular rumours are those concerning the phone's internal camera being adversely affected by light leaking in due to the semi-translucent glass and the white paint.
-Other sources report that the problem relates to Apple's inability to match the white colour of the front faceplate with that of the home button.
+Other sources report that the problem relates to Apple's inability to match the white color of the front faceplate with that of the home button.
 On April 27, 2011, Apple announced that it would be releasing the white iPhone 4 model on April 28, 2011, for both GSM and CDMA.
 The release of the white iPhone 4 was carried out on April 28.

 During Apple's official unveiling of the iPhone 4s on October 4, 2011, it was announced that Sprint would begin carrying the CDMA iPhone 4 and the iPhone 4s in the US on October 14.